The UK's largest range of secured loans

 First and foremost, you must be able to afford the repayment schedule.
 Longer loans tend to have lower monthly repayments (but tend to be more expensive overall).
 So, applicants with lower incomes are likely to need to spread the loan over a longer term.

-Ultimately your income is just one important part of the picture on which a lender will assess your case.
+Ultimately your income is just one important part of the picture on which a lender will assess your application.

 Loans secured against property put less emphasis on your credit score and more on the amount of equity in your property and the affordability of the proposed repayment schedule.